 - Physiotherapy.
 Exercises to strengthen leg muscles may improve walking problems associated with foot drop.
 Stretching exercises can prevent the development of stiffness in the heel.
 Learning to use a high stepping gait or swinging gait is an alternative approach that some people prefer.

 - Specialised shoes.
 Shoes fitted with spring-loaded braces can help prevent the foot dropping whilst walking.
 One type uses a cuff around the ankle, a spring above and a hook in the shoelace area which connects to the spring and pulls the foot up during walking.

 - Nerve stimulation.
 Sometimes stimulating the common peroneal nerve electrically improves foot drop.
-This type of treatment is usually used in people with disabilities and is sometimes called neuromuscular electrical stimulation.
+This type of treatment is usually used in people with disabilities and is sometimes called neuromuscular electrical stimulation or functional electrical stimulation.
 Many people with multiple sclerosis, or who have had a stroke, have had success with it.

 - Surgery.
 Depending upon the cause, nerve surgery is occasionally helpful, aiming to repair or graft the nerve.
 If foot drop is long-standing, complex surgery that shifts working tendons to a different position is occasionally considered.

 The danger of foot drop is that it can increase your risk of tripping as the toe catches on the floor.
 It can be sensible to take precautions at home to reduce the risk of falls and injury:

 - Keep all floors clear of clutter.

 - Avoid loose rugs, electrical cords and other trip hazards.